 The Bristol Aeroplane Company Motor Sports Club Challenge Trophy race, run by the 500 Owners Association

-The race for the crowd-pleasing 500cc motorbike-engined Formula 3 500 cars from the 1950s was a new addition in 2014, and hasn't disappointed.
+The race for the crowd-pleasing 500cc motorbike-engined Formula 3 500 cars from the 1950s was a new addition in 2014, and hasn't since disappointed.

 After thrilling duels the leaders have been separated by less than a second in races reminiscent of the early 1950s, when the diminutive 500s often provided the most exciting races of the day.
 Most of the up and coming British stars of the time, such as Sir Stirling Moss, Les Leston, Don Parker, Ivor Bueb and Jim Russell, then regularly raced such cars at Castle Combe.